-Sample2: The following changes in settings are done from the previous sample:
+No Interfering: The following changes in settings are done from the previous sample:

 Step 1: Before we start designing the network scenario, the Grid Length is set to 1000 meters.
-This can be set by choosing the Menu Option Settings > Grid/Map > Grid from the GUI.
+This can be set by choosing the Menu Options>Change Grid/Map settings >Grid/Map settings from the GUI.

-Step 2: From the previous sample, we have removed App2 CBR (i.e. from Wired Node1 to Wireless Node7), set distance between the other 2 Access Points (AP 1 and AP 3) as 400m and distance between APs and Wireless nodes as 10m as shown below Figure 14-3.
+Step 2: From the previous sample, we have removed App2 CBR (i.e., from Wired Node1 to Wireless Node7), set distance between the other 2 Access Points (AP 1 and AP 3) as 400m and distance between APs and Wireless nodes as 10m as shown below Figure 14-3.

-Figure 14-3: Multiple APs-WiFi Networks with APs on same Channel Sample 2
+Figure 14-3: Network set up for studying the Multiple APs-WiFi Networks with APs in same Channel Interfering-II